 - Students are required to pay a $339 University Fee in academic year 2019-2020 for each term enrolled whether for academic credit or as an auditor.
+Fee increases to $346 for academic year 2020-2021 starting summer 2020.

 - Required HIP core courses and some HIP elective courses are exempt from tuition.

 - All other courses are charged tuition of $525 per credit as of academic year 2019-2020 for HIP students in any track whether they are taking the course for academic credit or as an auditor.
+Proposed increase to $551 per credit starting summer 2020.

 - See the Registrar's web site for more details on the current tuition and fees and a refund schedule for academic year 2019-2020.
 The University fee cannot be refunded after the last day to withdraw with 100% refund.